Will-Woodman/BridgingInTreeSpace/README.md

 <details>
 <summary>⭐ show/hide</summary>

 Suppose we are given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder.
-To run the noisy MCMC algorithm for inferring the species tree when gene trees are modelled as draws from a Brownian motion kernel (approximated by a random walk kernel), run a .sh script of the following form (note that in this analysis we manually input an initial tree):
+To run the noisy MCMC algorithm for inferring the species tree when gene trees are modelled as draws from a Brownian motion kernel (approximated by a random walk kernel), run a .sh script of the following form (note that in this analysis we manually input an initial tree).
+The MCMC is noisy because the likelihood is approximated by forward simulating a number of random walks.
+The accuracy in the approximation of the likelihood can be modified by increasing the number of forward simulated particles.
+This methodology is highly parallelisable and can be done parallelised by changing the number of cores used to forward simulate particles.

 ```bash
 #!/bin/bash